 The film meticulously portrays the intellectual and spiritual development of Karol Wojtyła.
 His love for literature, philosophy, and the arts is highlighted, showcasing the breadth of his intellectual curiosity.
 His involvement in underground theater during the Nazi occupation demonstrates his defiance against oppression and his commitment to preserving Polish culture and identity.
 This period also reveals his ability to connect with people from all walks of life, a quality that would later define his papacy.

 Karol's decision to enter the priesthood is depicted as a profound and transformative moment.
 Despite the dangers posed by the communist regime, he pursued his vocation with unwavering determination.
 The film illustrates the challenges he faced as a young priest, including the constant surveillance and harassment by the authorities.
-However, it also shows his growing influence among the young people of Kraków, whom he inspired with his teachings and his example of selfless service.
+Even so, it also shows his growing influence among the young people of Kraków, whom he inspired with his teachings and his example of selfless service.

 Karol: The Man Who Became Pope culminates with the death of Pope John Paul I and the subsequent election of Karol Wojtyła as the new pope in 1978.
-This moment is portrayed as a pivotal one, not only for the Catholic Church but also for the world.
+This moment is portrayed as a important one, not only for the Catholic Church but also for the world.
 Karol's election marked the first time in over 450 years that a non-Italian had been chosen to lead the Church.
 His youth, his charisma, and his profound understanding of the modern world made him a figure of hope and inspiration for millions, signaling a new era for the papacy.

 Trends and Latest Developments